-We are a united, welcoming community that embraces students and their families from almost 100 different nations.
-The second member of the UWC movement, the College was opened by Lee Kuan Yew as Singapore International School in 1971.
-SIS became the United World College of South East Asia in 1975 and gradually expanded to become the K–12 international school of over 5,500 students across two campuses that it is today.
+We are a united, welcoming community that embraces students and their families from around 100 different nations.
+The second member of the UWC Movement, the College was opened by Lee Kuan Yew as Singapore International School in 1971.
+SIS became the United World College of South East Asia in 1975 and has gradually expanded to become the K–12 international school of over 5,600 students across two campuses that it is today.

 What inspires us?

-Our mission.
-As both the starting point and the end goal of a UWCSEA education, our mission guides every decision we make as we strive to educate individuals to embrace challenge and take responsibility for shaping a better world.
+Our Mission.
+As both the starting point and the end goal of a UWCSEA education, the UWC Mission guides every decision we make as we strive to educate individuals to embrace challenge and take responsibility for shaping a better world.

-The intentional diversity in our community created by our student admissions and staff recruitment policies adds so much to the learning environment and outcomes for our students: diversity and inclusion increases the richness of ideas, it creates an internationalist mindset and, most importantly, it builds deep understanding and respect for others.
+The intentional diversity in our community created by our student admissions and staff recruitment policies adds so much to the learning environment and outcomes for our students: increasing the richness of ideas, creating an internationalist mindset and, most importantly, it building deep understanding and respect for others.
 Our students and staff are encouraged to investigate and value their own different histories and talents, as well as those of other people and cultures.

 UWCSEA story: 50 years in Singapore